Tunahan Taşçı: Early career

 Taşçı began his footballing career in his local club VV Union at the age of four, before moving to Vitesse and NEC to continue his training.
 He joined the Ajax academy in 2019, signing a two-year contract.

 Taşçı made his professional debut with Jong Ajax as a late substitute for Ar'jany Martha in a 4–0 Eerste Divisie loss to Roda JC on 30 August 2020.

 Fortuna Sittard

-On 7 September 2021, Taşçı joined Fortuna Sittard and was assigned to club's under-21 squad.
+On 7 September 2021, Taşçı joined Fortuna Sittard and was assigned to the club's under-21 squad.
 He made his debut for the first team on 2 October 2022, replacing Iñigo Córdoba in the 71st minute of a 2–0 Eredivisie victory against Volendam.
 On 19 October, he made his first ever start, playing 56 minutes of a 3–2 loss in the KNVB Cup to his former club NEC, before coming off for Burak Yılmaz.
 On 23 March 2023, Taşçı extended his contract with Fortuna until 2026.